loganrath/cist608/getting-started.md

   - title: Introduction Video from Logan
     icon: circle-play text-success
     url:
-    description: This video will introduce you to me
+    description: This video will introduce you to the course and my expectations.

   - title: Syllabus
     icon: file-pdf text-danger